 Selecting a Global preset automatically loads the matching presets in the other three categories.
 However, you can mix and match the different categories, combining the chord progression from one preset with the picking from another, and the effects settings from still another.

 User presets of all four types can be created and saved.

 Requires Windows 7 or higher

-Sugar Bytes plug-ins are available in 32-bit and 64-bit editions for both Windows and macOS.
+All Sugar Bytes plug-ins are available as 64-bit versions for Windows and Mac (Intel and Apple Silicon).